noraracht/kf2d/README.md

 TOY EXAMPLE
 -----------

-User can test workflow on the following toy example:
+To test step by step workflow on toy dataset:
 ------------
 While located in code directory